Sausage Gravy

 Suggestions

-• Serve over toasted English muffins, grits, mashed potatoes, or a baked potato.
+• Try different bases: Spoon the gravy over toasted English muffins, grits, mashed potatoes, or a baked potato for a hearty meal.

 Recipe Notes